 If you already have access to IBM Power hardware for your development efforts, great!
-But if not, we've compiled this list of IBM Power cloud, emulation, and on-prem options to help you get access to the development tools and resources you need to get started.
+But if not, we've compiled this list help you get access to the development tools and resources you need to get started.

 We'll update the list as new resources become available.
 So, follow this page and check back often.